aditeyabaral/kepler-exoplanet-analysis/README.md

 To counter the imbalance of the dataset, we propose different evaluation metrics, which take in account the imbalance.
-These include the F1 Score, Cohen Kappa score, Balanced Accuracy Score and finally the Confusion Matrix.
+These include the **F1 Score, Cohen Kappa score, Balanced Accuracy Score and finally the Confusion Matrix**.

-Additionally, to test out our classifier on different sets, we use F-Fold cross-validation across our entire dataset to ensure that we are not underfitting our classifier by introducing high bias.
+Additionally, to test out our classifier on different sets, we use **K-Fold cross-validation across our entire dataset** to ensure that we are not underfitting our classifier by introducing high bias.

 Since the dataset is imbalanced, we again use both -